manish-in-java/spring-mvc-sample/README.md

 A sample Spring MVC application.
 Just run the embedded Tomcat server as `mvn clean tomcat7:run` to test the application on [http://localhost:8080](http://localhost:8080).

-This sample application can also be accessed on the [Google AppEngine](http://spring-mvc.appspot.com).

 # License
 This sample application and its associated source code in its entirety is being made available under the following licensing terms.